The Lepton Flavor Changing Decays and One-loop Muon Anomalous Magnetic Moment in the Extended Mirror Twin Higgs Models: Introduction

-Various modifications are proposed to reduce the $N_{eff}$ value and solve the problems of MTH.
-For example, the first and second generations of twin fermions as well as twin photon can be absent~\cite{modif-mth1}.
-The twin neutrinos can also be heavy ~\cite{modif-mth2,modif-mth3}.
-In certain circumstances, even the Twin photon can be heavy without affecting naturalness~\cite{modif-mth4,modif-mth5}.
-Asymmetric entropy production can be possible after the Twin and SM sectors decouple~\cite{neff_mth,modif-mth3,modif-mth6,modif-mth7}.
+Various modifications are proposed to reduce the $N_{eff}$ value and solve the problems of TH models.
+For example, the first and second generations of twin fermions as well as twin photon can be absent~\cite{modif-mth1}; Or in some realizations, the twin neutrinos, and even twin photons can be heavy ~\cite{modif-mth2,modif-mth3-1703.06884,modif-mth4,modif-mth5-1905.00861}.
+Asymmetric entropy production can be possible after the twin and SM sectors decouple~\cite{1611.07975-neff_mth,modif-mth3-1703.06884,modif-mth6,modif-mth7}.

-In the seesaw extension models of MTH, extra massive right-handed neutrinos in both sectors can be introduced to generate tiny neutrino masses.
-Typical lepton-flavor-changing couplings may naturally appear in this mechanism, which can lead to interesting phenomenological consequences and possibly constrain some parameters in this model.
-Besides, as new interactions involving the leptons may contribute to the muon anomalous magnetic momentum, it is interesting to see if the discrepancy on the $g_\mu-2$ anomaly can be ameliorated in this model.
-Therefore, we will study the LFV processes $\ell_i\to \ell_j\gamma$, $\ell_i\to \ell_j \ell_k \ell_l$ and the muon anomalous magnetic moment $a_\mu$ at the one-loop level in this work.
+The seesaw extension of TH models usually predicts massive twin neutrino masses to lower the effective degrees of freedom contributed by the twin sector~\cite{modif-mth3-1703.06884}.
+These models can also introduce extra massive right-handed neutrinos in both sectors of SM and the twin~\cite{1611.07975-neff_mth} to generate the tiny neutrino masses.
+Typical lepton-flavor-changing couplings will appear via these mechanisms, which may lead to interesting phenomenological consequences, so we try to study the lepton flavor violating (LFV) processes $\ell_i\to \ell_j\gamma$, $\ell_i\to \ell_j \ell_k \ell_l$ induced by these new couplings in this work.

 The paper is organized as follows.
-In section II, the MTH model will be extended to include new LFV couplings.
-We will discuss the new structures and the effective couplings.
-One-loop contributions to the muon anomalous magnetic moment $a_\mu$ will be calculated in section III.
-In section IV, the amplitudes and the branching ratios of rare LFV processes $\ell_i \to \ell_j\gamma$, $\ell_i\to \ell_j \ell_k \ell_l$ will be calculated, respectively.
-The corresponding numerical results are also given.
-Section V summarizes and concludes the whole work.
+Section II briefly gives the new LFV couplings in TH models.
+In section III, the amplitudes and the branching ratios of rare LFV processes $\ell_i \to \ell_j\gamma$, $\ell_i\to \ell_j \ell_k \ell_l$ will be calculated, respectively.
+The corresponding numerical results are also shown in this section.
+The conclusion will be given in Section IV.